Drug information

 Locations: Denmark and United Kingdom

-Purpose: The purpose of this study was to evaluate whether the early administration of romidepsin and/or 3BNC117 in treatment-naive individuals who were starting ART could reduce the time to viral suppression, limit the size of the latent HIV reservoir, and delay the time to viral rebound during an analytical treatment interruption of ART.2,15
+Purpose: The purpose of this study was to evaluate whether giving romidepsin and/or 3BNC117 to treatment-naive individuals who were newly diagnosed with HIV and starting ART could reduce the time to viral suppression, limit the size of the latent HIV reservoir, and delay the time to viral rebound during an analytical treatment interruption of ART.13

-Selected Study Results: Results presented at CROI 2022 and published in Nature Medicine (2022) showed that the early administration of 3BNC117, with or without romidepsin, led to faster viral load decline and significantly enhanced the elimination of infected cells after ART initiation, as compared to what was observed in participants receiving ART only.
-After 1 year, latent HIV reservoir size was reduced from baseline in all treatment groups, with the greatest reduction seen in people receiving 3BNC117 plus ART.
-Among participants who received 3BNC117 and had 3BNC117-sensitive virus, 80% maintained viral control during treatment interruption of ART.
-In contrast, among participants who had 3BNC117-resistant virus or did not receive 3BNC117, only 20% maintained viral control during treatment interruption.16,17
+Selected Study Results: Results presented at CROI 2022 and published in Nature Medicine (2022) showed that participants receiving 3BNC117, with or without romidepsin, had a faster decline in viral load than participants receiving ART only.
+Also, 3BNC117 significantly enhanced the elimination of infected cells after participants started ART, compared to what was seen in participants receiving ART only.
+After 1 year, latent HIV reservoir size was reduced from baseline in all treatment groups, with the greatest reduction seen in people receiving 3BNC117 plus ART.14,15

 Study Names: TITAN; NCT03837756